MertCanatan/mertcanatan.github.io/_personal/personal-cat.md

 permalink: /personal/personal-cat
 ---

-I have two handsome cats named Fistik and Mochi (Mokie) that my girlfriend and I adore.
+I have two handsome cats named Fistik and Mochi (Mokie) that my wife and I adore.
 They love getting their bellies rubbed and we've even created a [social media account](https://www.instagram.com/fistik.mochi.fanclub/) for them where you can learn more about their daily lives.